xpack/web-doxygen/website/docs/api/files/src-dotdirdeps-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Puts DOT code for drawing directory to stream and adds it to the list.</p>
+Puts DOT code for drawing directory to stream and adds it to the list.

 <dl class="doxyParamsList">